geomorillo/Auth/README.md

             //you can use a redirect or load a view or to index for example
             $this->index();
         } else {
-            echo "not autenticated some error ocurred";
+            echo "not authenticated some error ocurred";
             // not authenticated you can redirect to a login view }
     }